 Walk as far as you’re comfortable, as the views of the surrounding valleys and cliffs are spectacular from the start of the track.

-When you’ve finished soaking in the scenery on the Mount Hay track, retrace your steps to the intersection with the Butterbox Point Track to begin the second chapter of your adventure.
+When you’ve finished soaking in the scenery on the Mount Hay track, retrace your steps to the intersection with the Butterbox Point Track to begin the second part of the walk.

 At the intersection, head west towards Butterbox Point.
 The views along this track are arguably even more impressive than those on the Mount Hay Summit Walk, so you’re in for a real treat.